-Dave turned his chair towards the wall and then turned back to the girls.
+Dave turned his chair towards the wall and then turned back to the two women.

-“Okay … I’ll run it by George first thing Monday at the team meeting.
-Given the amount of traveling you’re proposing, Apollinaris will have to be sold on this … but I think they just might go for it!”
+“Okay … I agree with you.
+I’ll run it by George in the next day or two.
+Given the amount of travel you’re proposing, Corporate will definitely have to back this … but … I think they just might go for it!”

 The following Friday afternoon, Jenny took the Volvo and drove into Bonn to pick Carol up at the airport.
 When Gaby arrived home from school, she walked into the waiting arms of her aunt.